Fede-stack/federicoravenda.github.io/_pages/about.md

 **Conversational AI**:  Research on retrieval-augmented generation techniques and conversational systems, exploring methods to create more context-aware and naturally flowing users interactions.

 I've created a repository that I regularly update with available datasets from the literature for NLP research in Mental Health, intended for all practitioners.
 If you're interested, check out the following link: https://github.com/Fede-stack/NLP-4-Mental-Health.

-And if you'd like to discuss any NLP-related topics, feel free to contact me at: *federico.ravenda [at] usi.ch*
+If you'd like to discuss any NLP-related topics, feel free to contact me at:

+*federico.ravenda [at] usi.ch*

 # Publications